PluralFusion/pluralfusion.github.io/pluralfusion/content/safety.md

 ### How We Work
 * We build solutions alongside utility teams, not for them
 * We innovate based on real field feedback
-* We integrate with your existing safety systems
+* We integrate with your existing safety and knowledge management systems

 ### Privacy First
 * Industry-leading encryption and security